Hmrinal/Data-Analysis-in-R/README.md

  Split data into train, validation and test dataset.These datasets help us find the best model and prevent overfitting.
  For each hyperparameter combination, train a model with the training dataset, and evaluate the trained model with the validation dataset to provide an unbiased evaluation.
 Select the best model based on the validation metrics.
 The test data is used to provide an unbiased evaluation of the final model.
  ![Scatterplot Diagram](scatterplot.png)

+ A cumulative study of various parameters on the result is shown.
+Here the features are present in diagonal coulmn and their effect on each of the other variable is observed via scatterplot.

 ## Dependencies